Dr Jonathan Cooper - Programme Leader

 How you are assessed

-This optional module in the third year provides the opportunity to do research in a novel environment and to study local plants and animals.
-Destinations may vary, but have previously included the cloud forests of Ecuador, the Mankwe Wildlife Reserve in South Africa, and Peniche in Portugal.
+There is an optional overseas field trip in the third year.
+This will provide the opportunity to do research in a novel environment and to study local plants and animals.
+Destinations may vary, but have previously included the cloud forests of Ecuador and Molise in Italy.

 Informed by Research